Augusta Margaret River Tourism Association

 The Canberra Reptile Sanctuary is a not for profit association dedicated to research, conservation, and education and achieves these goals through public talks, the exhibition of reptiles, and research with affiliated Universities.
 Reptiles form a major part of the Australian landscape and are highly responsible for Australia being listed as one of the 17 Megadiverse countries of the world, thus, the Canberra Reptile Sanctuary has a strong focus on delivering this message so that people understand what we have, and live side by side with such amazing creatures.

-Subject(s): Communication, Education and Public Awareness; Climate Change and Biodiversity
+Subject(s): Communication, Education and Public Awareness; Climate Change and Biodiversity; United Nations Decade on Biodiversity - 2011-2020

 Centre for Arid Zones Research - Australia